siduck/chadwm/README.md

 # Requirements

 - xsetroot package ( status2d uses this to add colors on dwmbar)
-- xmenu (for layoutmenu)
 - JetbrainsMono Nerd Font (or any nerd font) and Material design icon font

 # Setup

 - Put the .dwm folder in ~/
 - chmod +x all scripts in .dwm folder
-- Put layoutmenu.sh in your PATH
 - copy the stuff from fonts folder to your ~/.local/share/fonts ( this is for material design icon font )
 - change sid ( my username ) to yours in config.def.h
 - cd into chadwm and sudo make install